Am I liable for texting while driving?

 Answer:

-Text messaging is banned for all drivers in 14 states and the District of Columbia.
-In addition, novice drivers are banned from texting in 9 states (Delaware, Indiana, Kansas, Maine, Mississippi, Nebraska, Oregon, Texas, and West Virginia) and school bus drivers are banned from text messaging in 1 state (Texas).
+Using a cell phone while driving can significantly distract a driver.
+Texting is particularly dangerous because it requires the driver to take their eyes off the road.
+In the U.S., texting while driving is illegal for all drivers in 14 states and the District of Columbia.
+Additionally, novice drivers are prohibited from texting in nine states (Delaware, Indiana, Kansas, Maine, Mississippi, Nebraska, Oregon, Texas, and West Virginia), and school bus drivers are banned from texting in Texas.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.